 Frequently Asked Questions

 Normal business hours are 8:00 a.m. to 5:30 p.m.
 Monday through Friday.
-The campus is closed to visitors on weekends.
+The campus is closed to visitors on weekends, holidays and for private events.

 Yes.
-Visitors and groups of seven or smaller are permitted on campus Monday—Fridays between 8:00 a.m. and 5:30 p.m.
-Visitors will be required to pay a $7.50 fee to fund the Architectural Conservation Program before entering campus.
+Visitors and groups of seven or smaller are permitted on campus Monday—Fridays between 8:00 a.m. and 5:30 p.m. with advance reservation.
+Visitors will be required to pay an online $7.50 fee to fund the Architectural Conservation Program before visiting campus.
 It is highly recommended that visitors register and pay online in advance.
 All visitors must check in with the security guard at the front gate upon arrival.
 A self-guided architecture tour map is available free of charge.

 All tour registration must be done online using the Salk Institute website.
 Please visit https://www.salk.edu/about/visiting-salk/ for tour registration.
 Private tour requests must be submitted at least seven working days prior to the prospective tour date.
 For more information about arranging a private tour please visit https://www.salk.edu/custom-architecture-tours/.

 Private, docent-led tours are required for groups of 8 or larger.
-However, these tours are available, with prior reservations, for smaller groups of any size.
+However, these tours are available, with prior reservations, for any groups between 1-44 visitors.
 The docent-led tour and the self-guided architecture tours both follow the same tour route and cover the same architecture highlights.
 Docent-led tours include additional information about the history of the Salk Institute and anecdotes from our knowledgeable guides.

 The Salk Institute is a working research facility and access to the labs and other interior spaces is prohibited on all tours.